Research & Technical Skills

 1 ECTS (30 learning hours)

-Every two years (Spring semester)
+Every three years (Spring semester)

 Lecturer: Célia Baroux (UZH, Coordinator) and guest lecturer